EndBug/version-check/README.md

   with: # All these parameters are optional, check their descriptions to see if you need them.

     # Whether to search in every commit's diff.
     # This is useful if you often do change the version without saying it in the commit message.
-If you always include new version number in your commit message to bump versions then you can omit this.
+If you always include the semver of the new version in your commit message when you bump versions then you can omit this.
     # Default: false
     diff-search: true